 Grab a cuppa and a comfy seat, and let’s chat a while.

-It’s Monday again – time for Coffee and Conversation.
+Monday again Tuesday already! – time not too late! for Coffee and Conversation.

 I wanted to know what those lives were, and to share my own…